Health Insurance Quotes

 The advantages of buying health insurance outside an exchange

-But health insurance exchanges aren't the only game in town.
+Many Americans buy their plans through the government-run online health care exchanges, but health insurance exchanges aren't the only game in town.
 You are free to buy health insurance outside your state's exchange.

 Greater choice off exchange

 The No. 1 reason for buying off-exchange is greater choice.
-Every health plan on an exchange in your state must be offered off the exchange at the exact same price, says Peter Freska, a benefits consultant with The LBL Group in Los Alamitos, Calif.
+Every health plan on an exchange in your state must be offered off the exchange at the exact same price, says Peter Freska, a benefits consultant with The LBL Group in Los Alamitos, California.

 However, the opposite is not true.
 Health insurance companies can and do offer lots of health plans that are not available through the exchanges.